zoclhas/blog/README.md

 4. Start blogging!
     - Create a .md file in `./posts/`
     - Upload the images to `./public/images/`
     - *Disclaimer:* The library (markdown-it) doesn't support raw HTML, so there's that limitation.
-And all links inside each blog posts will open it in a new tab.
+    - For links to open in a new tab, add `{.ext}` after the link.

 ## Publishing the site